 I have to take a moment to praise the accessibility options.
 This was one of the first games I have seen – particularly during the first beta – that included every single audio cue as a caption.
 I don’t have a disability so I can’t speak for how effective the color options are and such, but Back 4 Blood includes a lot of listening, so it’s great that all the Ridden sounds are labeled.
-Text-to-speech voice, speech to text, color blind mode, captioning, menu subtitles, caption font size, and a number of other options are available to use as well.
+Text-to-speech, speech to text, color blind mode, captioning, menu subtitles, caption font size, and a number of other options are available to use as well.

 I did have one recurring thought concerning Back 4 Blood’s aesthetic: it feels like a modern game with an old soul.
 The graphics look great in 4K and the framerate is steady, but at times it feels older.
 There’s a moment when the general is talking to the group and he’s just staring into the void like an NPC would in 2002.
 There’s no kind of light refraction on mirrors.
 If you were to knife a solid object, the animation is a stab, but it leaves a slash mark in wild directions.
 None of these things affect gameplay or make the game any worse, but it’s those kinds of details that help make an already hard-to-believe world a little less believable.
-And it’s just distracting while also a bit amusing.
+And it’s just distracting even if it’s a bit amusing.
 But if the trade-off was so that they could make blood splatter everywhere – on your gun, on your hands, on everyone – then I guess that part is worth it, but you can’t help but chuckle at some of the little quirks you’ll find.

 Back 4 Blood

 You'll find a lot of fun in Back 4 Blood.
 Turtle Rock Studios managed to take something that was old and give it enough of a touch-up to make sure we recognized it but played with it differently.
-It's fun to hop on with your friends and blast away the zombies and compete to potentially take out the Cleaners, but you have to get past the first half of the game to get to the best parts.
+It's fun to hop on with your friends and blast away the zombies and compete in the PvP, but you have to get past the first half of the game to get to the best parts.
 It doesn't help that the story gives you nothing to cling to, but once you get past those parts, the tension and excitement kick in.
 But sadly, playing solo hardly gives you anything like what you get playing online and with friends.